 Make a conscious effort to correct your posture so that you're sitting upright at an arm's length from the computer.
 Ensure your screen is at eye level and the font is large enough that you aren't straining to read.
-NHS guidelines recommend adjusting your chair so that your lower back is supported, your wrists and forearms are straight and your feet are flat on the floor.
+The Health and Safety Executive recommends adjusting your chair height so that you can relax your shoulders and your keyboard is just below elbow height.
 Your elbows should be at the side of your body, with your arms bent in an L-shape at the joint and the keyboard should be positioned at the front of the desk, leaving a small gap of about 4-6 inches (10-15cm) to rest your wrists between typing sessions.

 If you're a regular phone user, try swapping your handheld device for a headset, which will reduce the strain from cradling the phone in your neck.

 Relentless deadlines, long hours or a demanding job can increase your stress levels and take a toll on your mental and physical wellbeing.
 The NHS recommends trying self-help techniques to lower your stress levels in the workplace.
 These may include:

 - Mindfulness, meditation and yoga – these are popular methods of calming your mind and body and are activities you can do nearly anywhere.
 Bring a mat to work and find a quiet place, or join a yoga class.